This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dietary Needs of a Pet Grass Snake

-Your grass snake’s carnivorous diet thrives on variety—think small amphibians, soft insect larvae, and pinkie mice.
+Your carnivorous companion thrives on a diet of tiny amphibians, soft insect larvae, and pinkie mice.

 How to Thaw Frozen Prey for Your Snake

-- Let it sit for about 15–30 minutes until soft and warm.
+- Thaw for 15-30 minutes until slightly warm

 Feeding Schedule for a Pet Grass Snake